Whether you’re a local or a tourist, these are the things to do in Hong Kong which you must try at least once in your lifetime.

 Find out more about Ngong Ping 360.

 Love wildlife?
-Book a tour with Hong Kong Dolphinwatch to get a glimpse of pink dolphins.
-Each tour includes a talk about the environmental factors affecting the dolphins in Hong Kong.
-By the end of your trip, you’ll have gained valuable information and gotten up close and personal with these beautiful creatures.
+See the 852’s pink dolphins on a tour with Hong Kong Dolphinwatch!
+Each tour includes an introduction to this adorable species, as well as a talk about environmental factors affecting the dolphins’ habitats.
+By the end of your trip, you’ll have learnt a lot about these beautiful creatures – and got up close and personal with them!

 Find out more about Hong Kong Dolphinwatch.